RV Dump Stations In LA Pine, Oregon

 Are there free dump stations in La Pine?

-How much does it cost to use a dump station in La Pine?
+How much does it cost to dump in La Pine?

 What should I bring to an RV dump station?

-Can I dump my tanks if I'm not staying at a campground?
+Can I dump my tanks at rest areas in Oregon?

 Are there free dump stations in La Pine?